1927 Bal De La Couture Parisienne poster

 I did play around with the lettering for quite a while before I felt that it was right, and the typestyle shown on the poster now is the second complete version.
 The lettering is hand drawn, unique to me, although based on existing type styles of the period.

 The text is taken from an original Bal De La Couture poster of 1925 (designed by the great illustrator George Lepape and shown on the right), published two years earlier than the date featured in my design, so the details are correct.
-Note the price of admission: 100 francs.
-It’s my guess that in 1927 100 francs was a great deal of money, so the ticket price must have pretty much guaranteed to the guests that they were unlikely to be rubbing shoulders with any of the Parisian riff-raff once they stepped inside the Theatre des Champs-Elysees.
+Note the price of admission: 100 francs, approximately 200 Euros in today’s money, so the ticket price must have pretty much guaranteed to the guests that they were unlikely to be rubbing shoulders with any of the Parisian riff-raff once they stepped inside the Theatre des Champs-Elysees.

 The magnificent art deco structure of the Theatre des Champs-Elysees in the 8th arrondissement of Paris, opened in 1913 as a venue for contemporary music, dance and opera, in contrast to the more conservative Paris Opera.
 In its first season it hosted the Ballet Russes, staging the world premiere of Stravinsky’s Rite Of Spring on May 29th, an event which became notorious for the ensuing riot amongst the audience.